Do seniors on Medicare need vision insurance?

 Medicare Advantage plans cover some vision benefits

-Medicare Advantage, sometimes called Plan C, is an alternative way to get Medicare coverage through private vision insurance, said Jane Sung, senior strategic policy adviser at the AARP Public Policy Institute.
+Medicare Advantage, sometimes called Plan C, is an alternative way to get Medicare coverage through private vision insurance.

-Medicare Advantage plans offer additional benefits that traditional Medicare does not cover, Sung said.
-Limited vision coverage is one of the most commonly offered benefits, she said.
+Medicare Advantage plans offer additional benefits that traditional Medicare does not cover.
+Limited vision coverage is one of the most commonly offered benefits.

-More than eight out of 10 Medicare Advantage plans offer some type of vision benefits, according to an AARP white paper.
+More than eight out of 10 Medicare Advantage plans offer some type of vision benefits.
 These benefits can include a basic eye exam, contact lenses, eyeglass lenses and eyeglass frames.

 Medigap plans offer vision benefits

 Medicare Supplement plans, often called Medigap plans, also provide vision coverage or discounts.
-These vision plans are standardized by federal and state law, Sung said.
+These vision plans are standardized by federal and state law.

-Although vision coverage is not provided by standard Medigap plans, some insurers partner with an optometry group and offer discounts for vision services, Sung said.
+Although vision coverage is not provided by standard Medigap plans, some insurers partner with an optometry group and offer discounts for vision services.

-And in some states, Medigap insurers are allowed to add certain “new and innovative” benefits approved by the state, which can include vision benefits, she said.
+And in some states, Medigap insurers are allowed to add certain “new and innovative” benefits approved by the state, which can include vision benefits.

 Read the fine print on your vision plan